Dvergar/last-square/README.md

 - [x] Fixed color generation
 - [x] Change awful sounds
 - [ ] Deterministic energy regen
+- [ ] More visual feedback on the pointer

 PS : Be careful, that's some unsexy jam code.